 Project: Introducing Machine learning/AI technology

-IVA is BILL’s super cool, automation feature that stands for intelligent virtual assistant.
+IVA was Bill.com’s automation feature that stands for intelligent virtual assistant.
 It can do a lot of things, but mainly, it’s used to scan documents to extract data and populate forms for you, such as invoices, bills, receipts, etc.

 Really cool, but getting users to understand this technology was one of the challenges at our company.
 User feedback was consistent in that they didn’t understand what this technology did, and they struggled to understand the concept.